t-kuester/pwdmgr/README.md

 * Select Columns: select which of the attributes to show/hide; while actually not intended, this can also be used to temporarily re-order the columns by hiding them and then re-showing them in the desired order
+* Tags: show existing tags and how often they are used, allows to filter by tags
 * (Plus): add a new password entry at the bottom of the list
 * (Minus): mark the selected password entry for deletion (press again to un-mark)
 * (Close): if there have been any changes in the current session, ask the user